gabor-budai/FreeRTOS_PICO2350/README.md

 - *JTAG/SWD programmer*: CMSIS-DAP
 - *Debugged device*: target/rp2350.cfg

+## FreeRTOS Port Update
+I was unaware of the Raspberry Pi team's [FreeRTOS-Kernel](https://github.com/raspberrypi/FreeRTOS-Kernel) fork before I started this project.
+I've updated the project to use the RPI fork, so you can now use this repo as an example.

 ## FreeRTOS Port
 The RP2350 uses two processor architectures: M0PLUS and M33.
 I can cover the M33 architecture.
 Although I'm not entirely sure, I believe the RP2040 and RP2350 ports are similar, except for one key difference: the spin wait implementation.